 Make this simple peach cobbler recipe with yellow cake mix for an easy Southern-inspired dessert, similar to a dump cake.
-Possibly the simplest dessert dish you’ve ever seen, this Peach Cobbler with Cake Mix is a must-try.
 This Peach Cobbler will be baking in your oven after a few minutes of prep, using only a few common ingredients!

-- It’s easy: I cannot emphasize enough how simple it will be to cook this peach cobbler.
+- It’s simple: I cannot emphasize enough how simple it will be to cook this peach cobbler.
 And, with the help of cake mix, most of the work is already done for you!

 - Kids love to help with this fun dessert recipe